Skip to content

 Micro uses AI to fill properties with relevant information in two ways:

-• On-demand — Click the magic wand icon on any property (in the sidebar or grid view column header) to research and fill that property instantly.
-The AI searches the web, your emails, calendar, and enrichment data to find the right value.
+• On-demand — Click the magic wand icon on any property to research and fill that property instantly.

 2. Add new property - Click “Create Property” or ”+”